Golf Course Superintendents Association of Central California

 The dues for all membership classes shall be set annually by the Board of Directors.

 Dues shall be paid annually in advance and are due and payable on January 1st, becoming delinquent April 1st.
-In case of proven hardship, dues may be suspended by a majority vote of the Board of Directors. membership shall be suspended, if dues are not paid by April 1st.
+Delinquent memberships will be terminated by approval of the Board of Directors.
+A new application will be required to re-join the association once memberships have been terminated.
+In case of proven hardship, documentation must be received by March 31st and dues may be suspended by a majority vote of the Board of Directors.
+The membership shall be suspended, if dues are not paid by April 1st.

 For anyone joining the Association after October 1st, initial dues will be applied to the following year.